How often do I need to q-tip to keep my quartz banger clean?

 Especially for all of you procrastinators, one common technique is to keep a few quartz bangers around so that they can be rotated and soaked.
 Soaking can significantly loosen residue deposits and make it much easier to clean heavy crust off.
 However, applied heat is sometimes necessary in order to truly loosen everything up.
 For a heated soak combination method, check out the last method on this page.

 Do I need to use isopropyl alcohol or just water to clean?

-Do I need to torch my nail red-hot or turn my e-nail past 1000F for cleaning?
+Do I need to turn my controller past 1000F or torch the nail?